-For those of you who know me well knows that my pursuit of balance and wellbeing is always a priority, and stress is usually the main culprit when I can’t find any other explanation to what I’m feeling (usually anxiety or some form of pain).
+For those of you who know me well know that my pursuit of balance and wellbeing is always a priority, and stress is usually the main culprit when I can’t find any other explanation to what I’m feeling (usually anxiety or some form of pain).

 If I’m out of balance I look at the very basics; am I eating properly, sleeping enough, spending time outdoors, exercising enough?
 If I can tick off those basic daily needs, then I check my stress levels.